SidRichardsQuantum/Variational_Quantum_Eigensolver/USAGE.md

-# ⚛️ Variational Quantum Eigensolver & Quantum Phase Estimation
+# ⚛️ Variational Quantum Eigensolver & Quantum Phase Estimation Suite

 This project implements and compares **Variational Quantum Eigensolver (VQE)** and **Quantum Phase Estimation (QPE)** algorithms using [PennyLane](https://pennylane.ai/).
 Both are modular, reproducible, and fully scriptable from the command line.